shanghaitech-igem/iweb/2025/notes/4/index.md

   * The `README.md` file is a markdown file that contains the documentation of the project.
   * The `gatsby-config.ts` file is a TypeScript file that contains the configuration of the Gatsby project, such as the site metadata, plugins, and other settings.
-  * The `src/pages` folder is a folder that contains the pages of the site.
+  * The `src/pages` folder contains the pages of the site.
 Each file in this folder represents a page of the site.
     * For example, the `src/pages/hello.tsx` file represents the home page (`localhost:8000/hello`) of the site.
+  * The `public` folder contains the compiled files of the site, such as the HTML, CSS, and JavaScript files.
+  * The `package.json` file contains the dependencies and scripts of the project.
+  * The `tsconfig.json` file contains the TypeScript configuration of the project.

 ## Creating a About Page

 * Let's create a new page called `about.tsx` in the `src/pages` folder.
 The content of the page will be as follows: